Robert Helmkamp II, Medicare Insurance Broker

 About Me

-I have been an Independent Medicare Broker for 6 years and I only write and maintain Medicare Advantage, Supplement, and Special Needs Plans.
-Since I am an independent broker it means I am not captive to one company, so my clients are able to view and choose plans across a variety medicare insurance companies.
-I am Contracted and Licensed with nearly all Medicare Carriers in AZ and while I write plans and manage clients all over Arizona, primarily my book of business is located here in Yavapai county or Northern Arizona.
-ALL OF MY SERVICES ARE FREE OF COST to meet, enroll, and have me as your agent, also we can view all your options and pick a plan best tailored to your needs.
-I live locally in Cottonwood and would love the opportunity to meet and answer your questions.
-If you have recently moved to the area, recently turned 65 or about to turn 65, are eligible for Medicare, or qualify for Medicaid/AHCCCS, then please give me a call or email.
-I am here to respond to all of your questions or concerns about Medicare and Medicare plans.
+I have been a Medicare Broker for 7 years and I enjoy helping people navigate the complex nature of Medicare.
+I am not captive to one company, so my clients are able to view and choose plans across a variety insurance companies.
+I represent a large variety of Medicare and supplemental health plans and I am licensed in all of Arizona.
+While I write plans and manage clients all over the state, primarily my book of business is located here in Yavapai county or Northern Arizona.
+I offer Medicare Advantage, Medicare Supplement (MEDIGAP), and Medicare with Medicaid Plans.
+I also offer Standalone Prescription, Vision and Dental plans, Hospital Indemnity, Cancer Protection Plans, Final Expense and Home Health Care Insurance.
+ALL OF MY SERVICES ARE FREE OF COST to meet, enroll, and have me as your agent!
+We can also view all your options and pick a plan best tailored to your needs.
+I live locally in Cottonwood, Arizona and would love the opportunity to meet and answer your questions.

 Q&A with Robert Helmkamp II